By turning towards yourself and the world, you create new possibilities for living with greater authenticity and deeper meaning.

 Integrating Philosophy and Psychology

-Integrating philosophy with emotional regulation (e.g. mindfulness) and cognitive work makes for a more encompassing approach that reflects your actual experience living life, which involves contemplating difficult questions about life, yourself, and other people, managing your emotions, and knowing how to organize your thoughts.
+Hence, part of our work together would be spent on flashing out your current “personal philosophy”, clarifying it, and exploring what you wish to change or preserve, while integrating it with psychological work (emotional and cognitive).
+This makes for a more encompassing approach that reflects your actual experience living life, which involves contemplating difficult questions about life, yourself, and other people, managing your emotions, and knowing how to organize your thoughts.

 Book a session with Gary